imwatsi/utopian.io-help_center/guides/quickstart_contributors.md

 ![basics_github](../assets/img/basics_github.jpeg)

 We recommend linking your GitHub account to your Utopian account so that you can easily reference your pull requests and projects, among other things.
 Your GitHub projects will show up here, if you’ve synchronized your account, or it will show you a button to synchronize your account if you haven’t.
 This section doesn’t show up when you’re using Utopian in mobile view.
-[Learn how to integrate your GitHub account](#).

 #### User Profile